-Join David Ross for an in-depth discussion in this video Using the exercise files, part of Home Monitoring and Control with Raspberry Pi.
+Join David Ross for an in-depth discussion in this video Using the exercise files, part of Raspberry Pi: Home Monitoring and Control.

 - The Exercise Files for this course are included with your membership.
 I had them in a folder here on my desktop, but you want to transfer them to the home folder of your Raspberry Pi.
 You can do this with a flash drive, or you can download them onto the Pi using a browser running there.
 There are a few Python scripts here, which we'll look at later, a couple of text files that will help you later in the course, and a list of the parts that I'm using to build the alarm system that serves as a hands-on project for the course.